 Aravind Banavath of UoH recommended for IPS

-Hyderabad: Aravind Banavath, the final year MA student of University of Hyderabad (UoH), secured All India Rank 623 in the prestigious Civil Services E...
+It’s a moment of immense pride and joy for the entire fraternity of the University of Hyderabad (UoH) as Aravind Banavath

-Hyderabad: Aravind Banavath, the final year MA student of University of Hyderabad (UoH), secured All India Rank 623 in the prestigious Civil Services Examination 2021 conducted by the Union Public Service Commission (UPSC) across the country.
+Hyderabad: It's a moment of immense pride and joy for the entire fraternity of the University of Hyderabad (UoH) as Aravind Banavath, final year MA student at the Department of Sociology, secured All India Rank 623 in the prestigious Civil Services Examination 2021 conducted by the Union Public Service Commission (UPSC) across the country.
 He has been recommended to the Indian Police Service (IPS).

 An alumna of Motilal Nehru National Institute of Technology (MNNIT), Allahabad, Uttar Pradesh, he joined the University of Hyderabad in 2020 to pursue MA in Sociology.
 He started preparing for UPSC during his undergraduate years.
 His aspiration of choosing a profession that helps reconcile his individualistic career growth and societal good motivated him to shift to Delhi to enhance his preparation.
 He is deeply influenced by the philosophical teachings of Dr BR Ambedkar.